btholath/deep-learning-with-pytorch/README.md

 Proper management and processing of both numerical and categorical data ensure that the models are based on comprehensive and correctly formatted inputs.

+Please fill the blank field(s) in the statement with the right words.
+A common metric used to evaluate the accuracy of regression models in predicting car prices is mean __ error.
+Options: absolute, logarithmic, squared, cumulative squared
+MSE quantifies the average of the squares of the errors, which is the average squared difference between the estimated values and what is estimated.

+What type of machine learning problem is predicting used car prices?
+Regression
+Regression predicts a continuous variable, suitable for price prediction.

+Which type of data visualization would be most helpful for identifying the relationship between car age and its price?
+Scatter plot
+Scatter plots are excellent for visualizing relationships between two continuous variables, showing how one variable behaves relative to another.

+# Neuron Training
+Please fill the blank field(s) in the statement with the right words.
+The __ function helps the neuron model by indicating where to adjust parameters.
+Options: loss, cost, reward, error loss
+The loss function provides a measure of error that guides how the neuron's parameters should be adjusted to improve predictions.

+What does the gradient represent in the context of training a neuron?
+The rate of change of the loss with respect to the parameters The gradient shows how a small change in parameters affects the loss, guiding how they should be adjusted.

+What outcomes indicate the need for adjustments in the learning process of a neuron?
+Predictions are consistently too high or too low
+This suggests that the parameters are not correctly tuned to the data.
+Loss function value remains high or increases
+A high or increasing loss function value suggests that the model is not fitting the data well and needs parameter adjustment.

+What is the primary purpose of learning in a neuron model?
+To adjust the bias and weights based on input data Learning allows the neuron to automatically adjust its parameters (bias and weights) to better fit the data.

+What analogy is used to describe the parameter adjustment process in a neuron?
+A DJ adjusting volume knobs
+The DJ analogy is used to explain how parameters (like volume knobs) are adjusted to achieve the best output.

+How does a neuron model initially determine its parameter values?
+Through a randomized process
+Parameters such as weights and biases are initially set through a randomized process before training.

+Which method does a neuron use to learn the conversion formula from Celsius to Fahrenheit?
+Trial and error using feedback
+The neuron iteratively adjusts its parameters based on error feedback to learn the conversion.

+What factors are crucial for a neuron's ability to learn effectively?
+An appropriate learning rate
+The learning rate must be appropriately set to ensure efficient learning without overshooting.
+Adequate training data
+Sufficient and relevant training data is essential for effective learning.

+Please fill the blank field(s) in the statement with the right words.
+Effective neuron training requires the adjustment of __ and bias based on feedback from the loss function.
+Options: weights, parameters, variables, coefficients weights
+Training involves modifying parameters in response to how much error is indicated by the loss function to reduce that error over time.

+Which steps are involved in training a neuron model to predict temperatures?
+Adjusting parameters based on error
+Parameters are adjusted iteratively based on the error between predicted and actual temperatures.
+Initializing parameters randomly
+Parameters are initially set randomly before being adjusted through training.

+Please fill the blank field(s) in the statement with the right words.
+The __ rate in neuron training affects how quickly or slowly parameters are adjusted during the learning process.
+Options: update, learning, improvement, training learning
+The learning rate determines the magnitude of each step in parameter adjustment, affecting the speed of convergence.

+Please fill the blank field(s) in the statement with the right words.
+To minimize the prediction error, a neuron's parameters are optimized using a process called __ descent.
+Options: stochastic, adaptive, incremental, gradient gradient
+Gradient descent is the optimization algorithm used to adjust parameters in a direction that reduces prediction error.

+In the context of neuron learning, what is the role of the mean squared error (MSE)?
+It measures the performance of the neuron by quantifying prediction error MSE quantifies how far the neuron's predictions are from the actual values, serving as a performance metric.

+Which outcomes indicate successful training of a neuron?
+The loss function value decreases over time
+Decreasing loss values suggest the neuron is effectively learning from the training data.
+The model's predictions improve over time
+Successful training should lead to better predictions as the neuron learns patterns from the data and optimizes its parameters.

+What happens if the learning rate is too low during neuron training?
+The neuron may not learn effectively, leading to slow convergence A low learning rate can cause the training to progress very slowly, potentially not converging at all.

+# Foundations of Neural Networks
+Please fill the blank field(s) in the statement with the right words.
+__ in a neuron are adjusted during training to control how much influence each input feature has on the output.
+Options: Biases, Activations, Weights, Layers
+Weights
+Weights are critical in determining the significance of each input feature on the neuron's output, effectively scaling inputs based on their relevance.

+What does inference in machine learning refer to?
+Applying the model to new data
+Inference is the process of using a trained model to make predictions on new, unseen data.

+What is meant by parameters in a machine learning context?
+Adjustable values within a model
+Parameters are the model's internal settings (like weights and biases) that are learned and adjusted through training to optimize performance.

+Neurons have inputs, weights and a bias
+A typical neuron in a neural network receives multiple inputs, each weighted differently and a bias term that adjusts the output threshold.
+Neurons output a single value as a prediction Typically, each neuron computes a single output value based on its inputs, weights and bias, which may then be passed on to subsequent layers in the network.

+Please fill the blank field(s) in the statement with the right words.
+The dataset used to teach a model to predict is called __ data.
+Options: training, validation, testing, historical training
+Training data is used to adjust the model's parameters and is thus fundamental to the model's ability to learn and make accurate predictions.

+In the context of a simple neuron, what does the bias term do?
+Shifts the output function for better fit
+The bias term helps to shift the activation function, adjusting the threshold at which the neuron activates, thereby aiding in better data fitting.

+What is the role of weights in a neural network neuron?
+To scale input features contributing to the output Weights determine the importance or influence of each input feature on the output, effectively scaling the input data as it contributes to the neuron's output.

+Which components are integral to the deep learning process?
+Features
+Features are the variables within the training data that models use to learn and make predictions.
+Training data
+Training data is fundamental for teaching the model how to make predictions, as it provides the actual examples the model learns from.

+Which elements can affect a neuron's prediction?
+Input values
+The input values fed into a neuron significantly influence its output, as the neuron processes these inputs through its weighted sum and bias.
+Bias and weights
+The weights and bias are crucial parameters within a neuron that determine how input values are transformed into an output.

+Please fill the blank field(s) in the statement with the right words.
+A model learns to adjust its __ to reduce the error between its predictions and actual results.
+Options: configurations, parameters, settings, hyperparameters parameters
+Parameters like weights and biases are tuned during training to minimize the discrepancy between predicted outcomes and actual data points.

+What type of data do models primarily learn from?
+Training data
+Training data is the main dataset used to train and teach the model how to recognize patterns and make predictions.

+Which of the following is a crucial part of a model's training data?
+Features
+Features are the distinct attributes or variables in the training data that the model uses to learn and make predictions.

+Please fill the blank field(s) in the statement with the right words.
+In neural networks, the __ term can shift the activation function, affecting the output.
+Options: weights, gradient, threshold, bias bias - The bias term allows for adjustments to the activation function's threshold, which shifts the function along the output axis, impacting the neuron's activation and output.